jrj02/COMP2042_CW_hcyjj2/README.md

 a.
 BrickBreakerMainMenu.jav class

 -Brief Description-

 Starting screen of the game.
 Main menu class is where the player would run the game.
-Contains a button to
+Contains a button to initilize the start method in main called "Enter game" and an exit button.

+-Location of code-

+In another class called BrickBreakerMainMenu.jav.
+Some of the class method can be found in main, specifically the 'esc' button switch case, initializing the main menu screen on press.

+b.
+Sound.jav class